detekt/detekt/docs/pages/documentation/style.md

 ### UseArrayLiteralsInAnnotations

-This rule detects annotations which us the 'arrayOf(..)' syntax instead of the array literal '[..]' syntax.
+This rule detects annotations which use the 'arrayOf(...)' syntax instead of the array literal '[...]' syntax.
-Later should be preferred as it is more readable.
+The latter should be preferred as it is more readable.

 **Severity**: Style